 These microscopic quartz crystals are formed mainly from volcanic and metamorphic rocks.
 For an agate gemstone countertop, expect to see a display of varying patterns, color tones, and shapes.
 The said variations are caused by the different temperatures and pressures during its formation.

 The semiprecious stone is thought to improve the homeowner’s and family’s overall quality of life and the home’s prosperity.
-Various colors, including white and natural wood cabinets, can be paired with brown agate countertops.
+Various colors, including white and natural wood cabinets, can be paired with brown agate counters.

 Green agate is thought to improve your overall health and fitness.
 When paired with black cabinetry, green agate countertops look stunning.